oyz13085/EWN-Puzzle-Solver/report/readme.md

    (e) Fifth line onwards until last line, print out the position of the pieces after each move until the game ends.\

 3. GameState.java - generatePossibleMoves()\
-    (a)generatePossibleMoves()method is used to determine the possible moves for each piece.\
+   (a) generatePossibleMoves() method is used to determine the possible moves for each piece.\
-    (b)It works by taking the piece input and using that input to calculate the steps that are movable while avoiding space 22\
+   (b) It works by taking the piece input and using that input to calculate the steps that are movable while avoiding space 22.\
-    (c)First,it detects if the pieces from dice roll are still on the board, it will calculate the closest two pieces in terms of bigger and smaller and outputs to user.\
+   (c) First, it detects if the pieces from dice roll are still on the board, it will calculate the closest two pieces
+       in terms of bigger and smaller and outputs to user.\
-    (d)Calculation is then done by separating the piece position with mathematical equations into rows and columns and then its check with different conditions to ensure that the value is not out of bounds and does not interfere with the space 22.\
+   (d) Calculation is then done by separating the piece position with mathematical equations into rows and columns and
+       then its check with different conditions to ensure that the value is not out of bounds and does not interfere with the space 22.\
-    (e)All of the valid positions are then stored in a arraylist call moves.\
+   (e) All of the valid positions are then stored in a arraylist call moves.\

-5. GameState.java - isWinning() \
+4. GameState.java - isWinning() \
-    (a)isWinning() is used to check if the winning conditions are met.\
+    (a) isWinning() is used to check if the winning conditions are met.\
-    (b)If the current position of the pieces is at the "0" space, the system will output "You win!".\
+    (b) If the current position of the pieces is at the "0" space, the system will output "You win!".\
-6. HumanPlayer.java - chooseMove()
+5. HumanPlayer.java - chooseMove()
-7. RandomPlayer.java - chooseMove()
+6. RandomPlayer.java - chooseMove()
-8. Player.java - printMove()
+7. Player.java - printMove()

-9. GameMain.java - main()\
+8. GameMain.java - main()\
    (a) gameMode() method was used to ask player to input the mode (Human Player, Random Player or AI Player).\
        To make it easy for the user to input, we define Human Player as 0, Random Player as 1 and AI Player as 2.\
        User only need to input the mode is either (0,1 or 2).\